 The programme has six modules.
 The first two provide an introduction to the organisation of social care in the UK and develop apprentices’ awareness of the different components of good social work practice.
 The third module covers legal issues related to social care and social work, including the regulation of social care decision-making.

 Apprentices then progress through two practice-focused work-based learning modules, which include a defined period of assessed practice learning.
-In these work-based learning modules, apprentices will be required to reflect on their role and document their acquisition of skills and competencies in their portfolio.
+In these work-based and blended learning modules, apprentices will be required to reflect on their role and document their acquisition of skills and competencies in their portfolio.
+The final module consists of consolidation of learning in preparation for undertaking the apprenticeship End Point Assessment.

 The Open University has the experience and support in place to help apprentices succeed and make a positive impact on practice.